All About the Return on Commercial Property Investment

 What Is A Good ROI?

+Asking prices are often way off.
+Sellers have a different view on an ROI than a buyer has.
 Many investors and property managers will have different approaches when calculating a good return on commercial property.
 However, the following are assumptions that run across savvy investors’ minds:

 - Commercial property yields should be higher than residential property investment.